It’s so bloody obvious and simple, yet it’s hardly ever uttered: Write What You Like.

 Sounds easy, but how do you actually do this?

 You start by becoming acutely aware as to why you love the other stories you love; from books, video games, and movies/TV shows.
 It’s easy to know that you simply like it, but it’s actually quite difficult for people to define their reasons as to why a story resonates with them.

-Then on the flip side you also need to understand why you have certain dislikes in storied, if not things you outright hate like Mary Sue characters or forced love triangles.
+Then on the flip side you also need to understand why you have certain dislikes in other stories, if not things you outright hate (like Mary Sue characters or forced love triangles for me).
 Whatever your dislikes are just don’t put them in your work unless you’re putting a unique twist on a dislike to transform it into something likeable.

 The last thing I would suggest is being as objective as possible about your work as if it’s somebody else’s.
 Be hyper critical about what you know is not working and kill it off, and in the same vain milk all you can from things that are working in your story during the editing process.

 So write what you like, and only then can you tame the dragon and ride it to leave a blazing trail in your wake.